New! The Shavuos Experience At The Lakewood Residence: An Exclusive Program For Active Seniors - The Yeshiva World

-The Lakewood Residence are brand new luxury apartments designed for the 55+ active, and vibrant folks and seniors.
-Located in the heart of Lakewood, our beautiful residences feature all the comforts of a luxury home with the benefits of an independent living community.
+Located in the heart of Lakewood, The Lakewood Residence offers beautiful apartments that feature all the comforts of a luxury home with the benefits of an independent living community.

-We are currently offering an exclusive Shavuos Experience, a short-term program for the holiday that adheres to all current CDC guidelines, and relieves holiday stress from our senior population.
+We are currently offering an exclusive Shavuos Getaway, a short-term program for the holiday for 55+ folks that adheres to all current CDC guidelines, and relieves holiday stress from our senior population.

 Limited space available!